luqiang21/CarND-Advanced-Lane-Lines/writeup.md

 ![alt text][image4]

 ####4.
 Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?
+Below is the comparison between the original image and the image after undistortion, binary thresholding, and unwarping for final identification of lane-line pixels.

+![alt text][image7]

 Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this (cells 6 and 10 in the notebook):